Sciences Po

 Best For

-• Future diplomats + government officials + UN/EU/international organization careers — Sciences Po is objectively best-in-world undergraduate entry point for Francophone policy careers (4 consecutive French presidents, Boutros-Ghali UN SG, 28 PMs).
+- ✓Future diplomats, government officials, and UN/EU/international organization professionals — Sciences Po is objectively the best undergraduate entry point globally for Francophone policy careers (five French presidents, Boutros-Ghali, 28 Prime Ministers, direct INSP/ENA pipeline).

-• Students wanting transformative international experience — 50% international cohort + mandatory Year 3 abroad at 480+ partners + regional campus geographic specialization + joint degrees Columbia/Berkeley/NYU/LSE = most cosmopolitan UG in France.
+- ✓Students wanting a transformative international undergraduate experience — 50% international cohort, mandatory Year 3 abroad at 480+ partners, regional campus geographic specialization, joint degrees with Columbia/Berkeley/NYU/LSE create the most cosmopolitan undergraduate in France.

 Not Ideal For

-• STEM/CS/engineering students — Sciences Po has ZERO STEM programs.
-Go to Polytechnique (French MIT-equivalent), CentraleSupélec, Paris-Saclay, or international tech schools.
+- ✕STEM, CS, or engineering students — Sciences Po has zero STEM programs.
+Polytechnique (French MIT-equivalent), CentraleSupelec, or Paris-Saclay are the options.

-• Medicine-bound students — no medical school.
-Sorbonne Université (Pitié-Salpêtrière) or Paris Cité are France's options.
+- ✕Medicine-bound students — no medical school.
+Sorbonne Universite (Pitie-Salpetriere) or Universite Paris Cite are France's medical options.

-• Pure humanities students (philosophy/literature/classics depth) — Sorbonne (Classics top 10 globally) or ENS (academic elite) offer better humanities depth.
+- ✕Pure humanities students seeking depth in philosophy, literature, or classics — Sorbonne (Classics top 10 globally) or ENS (academic elite) offer superior humanities depth.

-• Pre-business/finance students — HEC Paris (business #1 Europe), ESSEC, ESCP offer proper business/finance training.
-Sciences Po management track weaker.
+- ✕Pre-business or finance students wanting dedicated business training — HEC Paris (business #1 Europe), ESSEC, or ESCP offer proper business and finance programs.
+Sciences Po management track is weaker.

-• Students wanting large research institution with broad options + guaranteed housing — Sciences Po has no campus housing Paris + narrow scope.
-Oxford/Cambridge/US Ivies offer more breadth + structured residential experience.
+- ✕Students wanting a large research university with broad options and guaranteed housing — Sciences Po has no campus housing in Paris, narrow scope, and small cohorts.
+Oxford, Cambridge, or US Ivies offer more breadth plus structured residential experience.

 Notable Programs